-Maximum speed limits apply in boating areas.
+Maximum speed limits apply in boating areas throughout Queensland.
 There are penalties and on-the-spot fines for exceeding a speed limit.
-For safety reasons, it may be necessary to stay well below these limits depending on the conditions.
+For safety reasons, it may also be necessary to stay well below these limits depending on the conditions at the time, for example, bad weather.

-The following restrictions apply throughout Queensland whether signs are present or not.
+The following speed restrictions apply throughout Queensland whether speed limit signs for the area are present or not.

 - within 30m of

-- boats anchored, moored to the shore or aground
+- a boat at anchor, moored, made fast to the shore or aground

-- a jetty, wharf, pontoon or boat ramp within 30m of people in the water
+- a jetty, wharf, boat ramp or pontoon in or on the waters

 Even at slow speeds your boat will create a wash.
 Look behind at your wash and be aware of the impact this can have on other boats, people in the water or the shore.
 Travelling at the speed shown on a speed restriction sign does not guarantee you are not creating excessive wash.